Undergraduate Course: Children's Health and Wellbeing (EDUA08093)

 Children's health and well-being is assessed by an essay.
 Examples of essays from previous years will be available via the course assessment folder, together with other guidance including the grade-related marking criteria.
 You can use these in a number of ways.
 For instance, you could discuss them with another student or small group of students, you might want to try 'marking' the essays yourself and compare your assessment with the actual marking sheet.
 There will be an opportunity for discussion of the example in class where you will work in groups to discuss the essay, try and 'mark' it yourself and compare to the grade-related marking criteria.
 This is a feed-forward activity which will help you develop the skills and knowledge needed for the assignment.
 This will work best if you come well prepared, having already familiarised yourself with the examples, and have notes on what you want to share or ask.

 Taking into account students' feedback from previous years, time has been allocated within the course timetable to provide formal feedback to essay plans prior to submitting the assignment essay.
 One class will be devoted to providing individual and group feedback to your essay plans/mind maps, from tutors and peers.
 Students are welcome to submit essays plans/mindmaps earlier via email and receive online feedback.

 |No Exam Information

-┐ Develop understanding of the foundation principles and values of health promotion, its historical development in relation to public health, the models and theories underpinning health promotion practice and the inherent tensions in the delivery of health promotion.
+- Demonstrate an understanding of the foundational principles and values of health promotion strategies, their historical development in relation to public health and the inherent tensions in promoting children's health and well-being.

 Ashton J and Seymour J (1988) The New Public Health - the Liverpool experience OUP